-A suite of transport measures has been proposed to support the development of the site and mitigate the impacts on the transport network, as detailed in Table 15.
+A suite of transport measures has been proposed to support the development of the site and mitigate the impacts on the transport network, as detailed in Table 14.

-Mode Recommendation Responsibility Light Rail Improved wayfinding from Fish Market, Glebe and Wentworth Park light rail stops to direct customers Infrastructure NSW towards the new Sydney Fish Market Transport for NSW Parking Providing no additional on-site car parking compared to existing levels, despite the increase in site activity Infrastructure NSW On-site parking for staff and visitors will be charged at market rates in line with those at other nearby Infrastructure NSW commercial car parks Future operator Use of off-street car parks in close proximity to Sydney Fish Market to accommodate overflow Infrastructure NSW parking demand during busy periods Future operator Drop off / pick up Managed drop off and pick up area adjacent to Bridge Road to provide for improved access for those arriving Infrastructure NSW by point to point vehicles Future operator Pedestrians (including Widening and enhancement of the Bridge Road footpath adjacent to the new Sydney Fish Market site Infrastructure NSW road safety) New signalised pedestrian crossing at Wentworth Park Road / Bridge Road to support pedestrian Infrastructure NSW crossing movements, including a dedicated pedestrian crossing across the new car park entry point.
-RMS Modification to the Wattle Street / Bridge Road intersection to remove the existing slip lane on the Infrastructure NSW south-west approach of the intersection and provide for safer pedestrian crossings of Bridge Road RMS Cycling Provision of visible and secure bicycle parking at the new Sydney Fish Market for staff and visitors Infrastructure NSW
+Mode Recommendation Responsibility Light Rail Improved wayfinding from Fish Market, Glebe and Wentworth Park light rail stops to direct customers Infrastructure NSW towards the new Sydney Fish Market Transport for NSW Parking Providing no additional on-site car parking compared to existing levels, despite the increase in site activity Infrastructure NSW On-site parking for staff and visitors will be charged at market rates in line with those at other nearby Infrastructure NSW commercial car parks Future operator Use of off-street car parks in close proximity to Sydney Fish Market to accommodate overflow Infrastructure NSW parking demand during busy periods Future operator Drop off / pick up Managed drop off and pick up area adjacent to Bridge Road to provide for improved access for those arriving Infrastructure NSW by point to point vehicles Future operator Pedestrians (including Widening and enhancement of the Bridge Road footpath adjacent to the new Sydney Fish Market site Infrastructure NSW road safety) New signalised pedestrian crossing at Wentworth Park Road / Bridge Road to support pedestrian crossing movements, including a dedicated Infrastructure NSW pedestrian crossing across the new car park entry point.
+RMS Modification to the Wattle Street / Bridge Road intersection to remove the existing slip lane on the Infrastructure NSW south-west approach of the intersection and provide for safer pedestrian crossings of Bridge Road RMS Cycling Provision of visible and secure bicycle parking at the new Sydney Fish Market for staff and visitors Infrastructure NSW Provision of a new off-road bicycle link along Bridge Road adjacent to the frontage of the site to support the proposal and the wider Blackwattle Bay Infrastructure NSW Bus Work with Transport for NSW to investigate providing improved bus services to support access to the Infrastructure NSW Sydney Fish Market and wider Blackwattle Bay Transport for NSW Metro Provision of good quality connections between the Transport for NSW new Sydney Fish Market and the proposed Sydney Metro West station in the Bays Precinct.
+Infrastructure NSW